Horizon Forbidden West: Gameplay design

 The gameplay team identified Aloy as a "smart, fast, agile, precise, and resourceful" character and had to translate these personal qualities into gameplay mechanics.
-Melee and ranged combat were more interweaved together, with Valor Surges such as the Resonator Blast allowing players to quickly change from melee to ranged combat.
+Melee and ranged combat were more interweaved together, with special abilities allowing players to quickly change from melee to ranged combat.
 The team introduced more variety to human enemies, such as armored enemies; their artificial intelligence was also designed to be more aggressive.
 Whereas in Zero Dawn, human and machine enemies were two disparate groups, Forbidden West integrates the two together by having Aloy fight against human enemies commandeering machines.
 A number of new machines were introduced in Forbidden West, including the Sunwing (inspired by flying reptiles and primitive birds) and the Tremortusk (inspired by mammoths and war elephants).
 Zero Dawn establishes the machines in the game as caretakers of the world, and the team programmed each machine type to exhibit behaviors that would match their roles in an ecosystem.
 Additional textures were added to each machine so the player could better identify their weak points visually, and more audio cues were introduced to better signal their actions to the player.
 Machine hunting is more vital in Forbidden West, as it was made a more integral part of crafting.

-The world in Forbidden West is slightly larger than that in Zero Dawn, though the studio focused on increasing the world's density to ensure that it was filled with content.
-NPCs encountered in side quests may reappear as the player progresses further, and the team rewarded players more handsomely with side quests and tied them to the overarching narrative, so completing them would feel more worthwhile.
-After evaluating player feedback on Zero Dawn, the team decided to make each settlement more dynamic by introducing a "general sense of them being more lifelike" with improved animations and better NPC AI patterns and schedules.
+The world in Forbidden West is slightly larger than that in Zero Dawn, though the studio focused on increasing its density to ensure that it was filled with content.
+NPCs encountered in side quests may reappear as the player progresses further, and completing side quests are rewarded with better gameplay perks and narrative payoffs, as some of them are tied to the overarching narrative.
+After evaluating player feedback on Zero Dawn, the team decided to make each settlement more dynamic with improved animations and better NPC AI patterns and schedules.
 An improved crowd system was introduced, with a more diverse range of audio, so that each area within a settlement would sound different.
 As Aloy heads west, she encounters members of different tribes.
 According to the team, the Oseram are "social and historically patriarchal", the Utaru are "agrarian" and more laid-back in nature, while the Tenakth are more militant and combat-focused.
 The team created various animations and outfits distinct to each tribe, highlighting the differences in their ways of life.
 This also allowed the player to identify tribe members from afar visually and enabled them to get a bearing of where they are in the world.